 Before watching The Matrix, expectations from the film's hype since my teenage years weighed on my mind.
-Mostly, the thoughts stemmed from the film's glory days when it was a huge hit in the late 90s / early 2000s.
-Fans' love for this movie made me excited but also anxious I might encounter nothing but disappointment; only be reminded of the criticism and parodies that often plagued the first installment when it came out.
+Mostly, my thoughts stemmed from the film's glory days when it was a huge hit in the late 90s / early 2000s.
+Fans' fervent love made me excited but also anxious I might encounter nothing but disappointment; to only be reminded of the criticism and parodies that often plagued the first installment when it came out.

 The cast of characters leads us on a wild chase and become the good guys to root for.
 Neo is the hacker trapped searching for answers to a question he has long held onto.
-Morpheus as the father-leader we must simply trust is telling the truth about a reality that seems impossible.
+We must trust Morpheus as the father-leader is telling the truth about a reality that seems impossible.
 Trinity (awesomely played by Carrie-Anne Moss) is the mysterious femme fatale carrying a major secret.
-The main villain Agent Smith - a sentient machine posing as a human - all but jumped off the screen as someone you love to hate, or just love to love.
+The main villain Agent Smith - a sentient machine posing as a human - all but jumped off the screen as someone you love to hate or just love to love.
 The movie became something I loved and questioned why hadn't I taken a chance on it sooner.

 The Matrix rekindled what a fun and intellectually stimulating moment in cinema it must have been to see in theaters.
 For such a big movie, it feels wonderfully intimate.
 Action sequences combined with special effects, combat fighting, and wire techniques are iconic.
 And, then there's that damn question again: what is truth?
 Is what we truly believe or what we are shown to believe?
 Would you (do you) accept a reality if it's a comfortable lie?
 The list goes on and on.